ASEAN MDD

 Common Harmonized Standards

-To comply with the applicable essential requirements, a manufacturer can conform to either the common technical standards recognized by the AMDC or other standards recognized by the regulatory authority of a member state.
-A list of harmonized standards is available from the website www.atr.asean.org/standards.
+To comply with the applicable essential requirements, a manufacturer can conform to either the common technical standards recognised by the AMDC or other standards recognized by the regulatory authority of a member state.
+A list of harmonised standards is available from the website www.atr.asean.org/standards.

 Labelling

 Annex 7 of the AMDD has set the common rules for labelling of medical devices.
-The AMDD recognizes a set of internally accepted harmonized symbols on the labelling.
+The AMDD recognises a set of internally accepted harmonised symbols on the labelling.

 author avatar